All Episodes

 I've called you before, but I was at the end of the program and we got cut off.

-My particular union was an international union, it's also in Canada, and quite frankly, uh a majority of the uh uh vets coming back from Afghanistan and Iraq are first in line for apprenticeship programs through the IBEW.
+And quite frankly, a majority of the vets coming back from Afghanistan and Iraq are first in line for apprenticeship programs through the IBEW.

-We have uh our our union is a wonderful organization.
+Our union is a wonderful organization.

 I didn't pay much in union dues.

-I'm curious as to what uh uh conservatives like yourself believe that uh our economy will be when um Wall Street moguls can pull down millions and no one uh no one uh rides them over the amount of money they make as if they were to earn it, but school teachers who make sixty thousand dollars a year is absolutely ridiculous.
+I'm curious as to what conservatives like yourself believe that our economy will be when Wall Street moguls can pull down millions and no one rides them over the amount of money they make as if they were to earn it.

-I mean I can remember the CEO from Home Depot.
+I mean, I can remember the CEO from Home Depot.

-Um he still got all his benefits when they when they took him out, even though Home Depot had had abysmal um uh stock ratings, you know, it was just unbelievable, and yet he still walked away with a golden parachute, you know.
+He still got all his benefits when they took him out, even though Home Depot had abysmal stock ratings.

 And management's rights are pretty profound.